infarm/logicipi/README.md

 log.error("Hello There", value=1)
 ```

-`gcp_logger` returns a singleton, so the object can be instantiated only once.
+`gcp_logger` returns a singleton, so the object can be instantiated multiple times.

 The `auth` flow relies on the GCloud Auth flow, you can read more [here](https://googleapis.dev/python/google-api-core/latest/auth.html).